mws-dev/Fishbowl-Connector-Net/README.md

+# ⚠️ This API is now classified as "legacy" and has been replaced by a REST API.
+As such, this library has been retired. ⚠️

 # Fishbowl API Connector

 Source code for accessing the Fishbowl API.
 Fishbowl's own source code examples are outdated and mostly irrelevant.